availproject/avail/avail-rust/docs/extrinsics/README.md

 #### On Success

-If the operation is successful, the function will return a object of type `BondTxSuccess`.
+If the operation is successful, the function will return a object of type `BondTx`.

 ```rust
 SetKeysTxSuccess {